Toriong/clr-stays-and-rooms-server/README.md

 # clr-stays-and-rooms-server
-The server handles user trips and admin modifications/additions of rooms.
+The server that handles user trips and admin modifications/additions of rooms.